 Developer responsibilities for affordable housing

-All new significant developments should provide 15% affordable housing if they are within a designated affordable housing zone in a council development plan.
-Significant developments include government land, major developments and private developments that are bound by the development plan policy for affordable housing.
+All new significant developments should provide 15% affordable housing if they are within a designated affordable housing zone in a council development plan or the Planning and Design Code Significant developments include government land, major developments and private developments that are bound by the development plan policy for affordable housing.

 There are also various incentives to encourage the provision of affordable housing outside of significant developments.